lucaslvs/bank/README.md

 🔐 **Authentication**

 Requests to authenticated endpoints are authorized through a Bearer token that should be provided in the `Authorization` HTTP header.
-Check the `/api/v1/tokens` endpoint for further details on how to generate Bearer tokens.
+Check the `/api/v1/tokens` endpoint to see how to generate Bearer tokens.

 ## POST /api/v1/tokens